 It is important in the evaluation of a project to determine how much guidance was provided to the student in the design and implementation of

 his or her research.
-When research is conducted in an industrial or institutional setting, the student should have documentation, most often
+If the research was conducted in an industrial or institutional setting, this information is documented on ISEF Form 1C.

 Compare projects only with those competing at this Fair and not with projects seen in other competitions or scholastic events.